 The Basic Coastal Cruising and Bareboat Chartering standards meet the requirements of many chartering situations.
 While certification provides a basis for chartering companies to evaluate a customer’s competency, even with ASA or US Sailing certification many charter companies may require an on-the-water test of sailing skill (called a “practical checkout”) before chartering.

-All Pacific Yachting and Sailing courses incorporate the standards of ASA and US Sailing.
+All Pacific Sail courses incorporate the standards of ASA and US Sailing.
 You receive the same course content and expert instruction whether or not you’re on “the certification track”.
-Unlike other sailing schools which require that you go through either the ASA or US Sailing Certification Program, Pacific Yachting and Sailing offers ASA or US Sailing certification as an option (available at additional cost).
+Unlike other sailing schools which require that you go through either the ASA or US Sailing Certification Program, Pacific Sail offers ASA or US Sailing certification as an option (available at additional cost).
 This gives you the flexibility to structure your sailing instruction to fit your needs, not the sailing school’s!
 Because we provide certification only to those who want it, we can offer our courses at considerably lower cost than you’ll find at other area schools.

 Whether or not you chose certification, you will receive training, which goes beyond the requirements of ASA or US Sailing.
 Our goal is to turn you into an excellent, knowledgeable sailor, able to pass any charter company’s practical checkout, if required.

 If you are primarily interested in chartering from us, or if your plans include someday owning your own sailboat, then perhaps certification is not for you.
-For those who choose not to take the certification exams, we can give qualified graduates our Pacific Yachting and Sailing Coastal/Ocean Certificate at no additional charge.
-This entitles the sailor to charter PYS' sailing vessels.
+For those who choose not to take the certification exams, we can give qualified graduates our Pacific Sail Coastal/Ocean Certificate at no additional charge.
+This entitles the sailor to charter our sailing vessels.
 We highly recommend that the sailor maintain documented sailing time at least once every three months to keep our certificate valid.

 Our staff is happy to discuss your sailing goals and assist you in deciding whether or not certification will help you reach those goals.